MicrosoftDocs/OfficeDocs-SharePoint/migration/Fileshare-to-ODSP-migration-guide.md

 Before beginning your migration, it is important that you perform an analysis of your current environment.
 Only you know your data and how and who uses it.

-The SharePoint Migration Tool (SPMT) provides the ability to scan your files and provide assessment reports .
+The SharePoint Migration Tool (SPMT) provides the ability to scan your files and provide assessment reports.
 To find any issues with your file before migration, turn on the setting **Only perform scanning**.

 If you have multiple sources you wish to assess, consider using the bulk process by creating a .JSON or .CSV file.